For Around $10 You Can Grow Fresh Salad Fixings to Harvest for Months

 Several other “salad fixings” grow well in pots.
 I planted chives in between my lettuce varieties, so I can cut a bunch and harvest.
 You might want to add these to your tubs too:

 Watch out for caterpillars and slugs, they can destroy your crop in an evening!
-Ground eggshells will discourage slugs, see Slug it Out!
+Ground eggshells will discourage slugs, see our post Slug it Out!
 Natural Solutions for other options and several of these natural remedies will deter caterpillars.